 But there’s a reason they call it “comfort food.”
-Food can often be used to make us happier, pandemic or no pandemic.
+Food can often be used to make us happier.

-And we’re all emotional bags of meat of this floating hunk of space rock, and we’re doing the best we can.
+At the end of the day, we’re all emotional bags of meat on this floating hunk of space rock, and we’re doing the best we can.

 You’re here, you’re reading, and you’re trying.
 That’s great!

 Is It Okay to Stress Eat?
 (Next Steps)

 There are times when food is the perfect response to stress.

 It’s something Coach Justin mentions in his video.

 - After a long workday, a glass of wine with cheese helps you unwind.

 - To celebrate the coming of the weekend, you have an ice cream party on Friday night.